miughetta/dig333-devlog/README.md

 <br><img width="862" alt="Screen Shot 2022-02-20 at 2 45 50 PM" src="https://user-images.githubusercontent.com/59931466/154865534-34f73d9c-5d3e-4276-9590-5cbf2bfd1871.png"><br>
 3.2.
 Copying Files onto a USB Flash Drive <br>
     &nbsp;Use a USB flash drive with an RPi <br>
 3.3.
 Starting a Terminal Session <br>
-    &nbsp;Open the Terminal application on the RPi Desktop <br>
+    &nbsp;Open the Terminal application on the RPi Desktop<br>
 3.4.
 Navigating the Filesystem Using a Terminal <br>
-    &nbsp;Explain essential UNIX CLI concepts: prompt, path, root, home, ~ (tilde) <br>
-    &nbsp;&nbsp; A prompt is the phrase that prompts the user to type on the command line: pi@mimipi ~ $.
+    &nbsp;Explain essential UNIX CLI concepts: prompt, path, root, home, ~ (tilde): A prompt is the phrase that prompts the user to type on the command line: pi@mimipi ~ $.
 The path is where you are within the file system and the root is the begining of that file system.
 The home is the parent directory.
 The tilde is a shorthand for the home. <br>
     &nbsp;Demonstrate basic UNIX filesystem command(s): cd, ls, pwd, man
 <br><img width="421" alt="Screen Shot 2022-02-20 at 2 52 21 PM" src="https://user-images.githubusercontent.com/59931466/154865600-7f90a930-0ecb-4524-bad8-46e5d915cf52.png"><br>
     &nbsp;Demonstrate intermediate shell usage: tab, * (wildcards), listing hidden files